wp-plugins/minimal-admin/readme.txt

 Once activated Minimal Admin does the following if you are using these plugins:
-* WordPress SEO: Hides WordPress SEO columns from the edit page / edit posts screens
+* WordPress SEO: Hides SEO columns from the edit page / edit posts screens
 * Gravity Forms: Grants editor (client) access to manage Gravity Forms